On this page, you’ll find information on OIC rules adopted in 2015 governing the prior authorization processes for prescription drugs.

 Prior authorization determinations must be transmitted to the requesting party and must include information about whether or not the request was approved.
 If the request is made by a pharmacy, notification must also go to the prescriber.
 An approval must also include a statement from the carrier indicating it will authorize an emergency fill by the dispensing pharmacist if they are unable to reach an insurance carrier’s utilization review outside of normal business hours, or if a carrier is able to respond but does not reach the prescriber for a full consultation.

-The OIC clarifies that an emergency fill does not necessarily constitute a covered health service; this determination will be made as part of the utilization review processes.
+The Office of the Insurance Commissioner clarifies that an emergency fill does not necessarily constitute a covered health service; this determination will be made as part of the utilization review processes.
 The rule makes clear that insurance carriers are prohibited from penalizing or threatening to reduce payment or terminate a physician’s participation status because of the physician’s dispute of the insurance carrier’s determination with respect to coverage or payment for pharmacy services.